 A key to understanding Choreography and how they are used in BPMN is their relationship to Pools.
 Choreography exist outside of or in between Pools.
 A Process, within a Pool, represents the work of a specific Entity or Role.
 A Choreography, on the other hand, is a different kind of a process.

 A Choreography defines the sequence of interactions between Participants.
 Thus, a Choreography does not exist in a single Pool—it is not the purview of a single Participant.
 Each step in the Choreography involves two or more Participants.
 These steps are called Choreography Activities.

 Choreography can be included in a Collaboration diagram.
 A Collaboration specifies how the Participants and Message Flows in the Choreography are matched up with the Participants and Message Flows in the Collaboration.

-Thus, a collaboration diagram always consist of several Pools (processes).
+Thus, a collaboration diagram always consists of several Pools (processes).
 A specific, top-level, view of a collaboration diagram is conversation diagram, which consists of process participants (pools) and common conversations between them (defined as conversation nodes).
 Most commonly, conversation diagram pools are black-box.
-A conversation diagram is easily recognized, since it includes two specific elements: conversations (hexagons) and conversation links (double lines).
+A conversation diagram is easily recognized since it includes two specific elements: conversations (hexagons) and conversation links (double lines).